NewsappAJC/data-portal/README.md

 ```
 $ pip install -r requirements.txt
 ```

-* Set DATABASE_URL environmental variable to `mysql://USER:PASSWORD@HOST:PORT/NAME.
+* Set the DATABASE_URL environmental variable to a user with access to the MySQL server.
+Use the following format: `mysql://USER:PASSWORD@HOST:PORT/NAME`.
+This will be the user account Django uses to update the server.

+* Set the DATA_WAREHOUSE_URL environmental variable, using the same format as above.
 Be sure you have the correct permissions and that the MySQL server is set to accept LOAD DATA INFILE statements.
+This is the account with permissions restricted to "CREATE" that will add files uploaded by users to the database.

 * Set S3_BUCKET environmental variable to your s3 bucket name